 Products created from Damask rose

-Damask rose is used to produce different products in a variety of industries.
+Different products in a variety of industries contain damask rose.
 Major products are as follows:

-It is an abundantly found product in the markets.
-Other than numerous skincare benefits of rose water, it is used in religious ceremonies, especially at mourning ceremonies of the Muslim world.
-Rose water is also used in the food industry.
+Other than numerous skincare benefits of rose water, it is common in religious ceremonies, especially at mourning ceremonies of the Muslim world.
+Rose water also plays a part in the food industry.

 Method of producing of rose water